Ghurtchu/braindrill/README.md

 - create 3 worker nodes - ✅
 - make worker actors sharded on each node (e.g 25 actors on each node, awaiting tasks) - ✅
 - run cluster within docker containers - ✅
 - run code inside running worker node container - ✅
-- get rid of `Futures` in actors, use `ctx.ask` or piping to self instead - ✅
+- implement timeouts & cleanup for long-running code - ✅
+- use other `pekko` libraries to make cluster bootstrapping and management flexible and configurable - ❌
 - implement extra security measures for docker container to prevent malfunction - ❌
-- implement timeouts & cleanup for long-running code - ❌
+- write load tests to check how system behaves during high load - ❌
 - add support for Java, C, C++, Go and others - ❌
-- write load tests to check how system behaves during high load - ❌
-- use other `pekko` libraries to make cluster bootstrapping and management flexible and configurable - ❌
 - deploy a few pekko-http servers and enable `RoundRobin` load balancing - ❌
 - wrap the cluster in k8s - ❌
 - enable autoscaling  - ❌